howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 Here's an overview of what the directories and files are used for:

 - `src`: This directory generally contains the JavaScript code for your application.
-It also holds the **application schema** (which is defined in `src/schema.graphql`) as well as the auto-generated **graphcool schema** (in `src/generated/graphcool.graphql`) which we'll discuss in a bit.
+It also holds the **application schema** (which is defined in `src/schema.graphql`) as well as the auto-generated **Graphcool schema** (in `src/generated/graphcool.graphql`) which we'll discuss in a bit.
 - `database`: This directory stores everything related to your Graphcool database service.
-This includes the root configuration file `graphcool.yml` and the definitions of your application's _data model_ (in one or multiple files).
+This includes the root configuration file `graphcool.yml` and the definitions of your application's _data model_ (in one or split across multiple files).
   - `graphcool.yml`: This is the root configuration file for your "Graphcool database" service.
 In here, you specify a _name_ for your service, _deployment information_ and your _data model_ which will be used to generate the Graphcool CRUD API.
   - `datamodel.graphql`: The data model is written in GraphQL SDL and provides the foundation for your database: The Graphcool API defined in `src/generated/graphcool.graphql` provides CRUD functionality which allows to easily **c**reate, **r**ead, **u**pdate and **d**elete instances of the types in your data model (e.g. a `Link` or a `User` type).

-> **Note**: At this point, you can go and send your first GraphQL queries and mutations if you like.
-To do so, you can follow the instructions in the output of the `graphql create` command. `graphql create` bootstraps a GraphQL server and Graphcool database service based on a simple `Post` model (which you can find in `database/datamodel.grapghql`).
-Feel free to use a GraphQL Playground to play around with the current version of the server.
-In the rest of the tutorial, we'll delete the `Post` model type and replace it with the datamodel we need for our Hackernews app.

 ### Background: Application schema vs Graphcool schema (CRUD)

 As you might have noticed, there are three different `.graphql`-files with certain SDL type definitions in your project.
-Let's take a moment to understand where they're coming from and what they're used for in our setup:
+Let's take a moment to understand where they're coming from and what they're used for in your setup:

 - `src/schema.graphql` (**Application schema**): Defines the GraphQL API that will be exposed to your client applications.
-For example, we'll use it later on to define a `feed` query that our client apps can access to retrieve a list of Hackernews links from our server.
+For example, we'll use it later on to expose the `feed` query our client apps can access to retrieve a list of Hackernews links from our server.
 - `src/generated/graphcool.graphql` (**Graphcool schema**): Defines the Graphcool API with CRUD functionality for your database.
 This file is _auto-generated_ based on your data model and should never be manually altered.
 This also means that whenever you make changes to your data model, this file is (automatically) updated as well.
 - `database/datamodel.graphql`: The data model contains the type definitions for the entities in our application domain.
 For each type in the data model, Graphcool will generate queries and mutations allowing you to read and write database records (also called _nodes_) for that type.

+Notice that `datamodel.graphql` is not actually a GraphQL schema in the actual sense, as its missing the _root types_.
+The data model is only used as the foundation to generate the actual schema for the Graphcool API!

 Why do you need two GraphQL schemas at all?
-The reason for that is simple, the Graphcool schema alone would give clients access to _all_ the data in your database.
+The reason for that is simple, the Graphcool schema alone would give clients read/write-access to _all_ the data in your database.
 For the vast majority of applications however, you'll rather want to expose an API that's more tailored to the requirements of your clients.
+Plus, if you were to use only the Graphcool schema, you wouldn't be able to implement any authentication workflows or other business logic.

 ### Understanding the initial setup